olafkfreund/K8s-fluxcd/README.md

 watch kubectl -n gatekeeper-system get po
 ```

-If a team member adds a deployment without CPU or memory resources in the `org/dev-team1` repository, Gatekeeper will deny it:
+If a team member adds a deployment without CPU or memory resources in the `org/dev-team1` or the `org/dev-team1` repository, Gatekeeper will deny it:

 ```bash
 kubectl -n team1 logs deploy/flux